From fire and ash to caps, gowns: Graduation in burned town

 The fire destroyed nearly 14,000 homes, burning nearly 240 square miles (620 square kilometers).
 It forced most of the town's 26,000 people to leave, settling throughout the region.
 To help keep a sense of community, the school organized events for students to go bowling, visit a trampoline park or just get together and play cards.

 For their final week in high school, the senior class took a trip to an amusement park and had a picnic at a local park.
-Wednesday night, Bryan Adams' "Summer of '69" blared from a portable speaker on the Paradise High School football field as students played corn hole and enjoyed popsicles, the sun peeking through what was left of the towering pine trees surrounding the campus.
+Wednesday night, Bryan Adams' "Summer of '69" blared from a portable speaker on the Paradise High School football field as students played games and enjoyed ice pops, the sun peeking through what was left of the towering pine trees surrounding the campus.
 Some set up tents, planning to spend their last night as a high school student at the campus they once knew.

 The school's administration has embraced its status as a media magnet.
 Academy Award-winning director Ron Howard, who is making a documentary about the fire and its aftermath, has sent film crews to the school.
 After a Los Angeles Times story, a San Diego man donated $1,000 to every student — more than $1 million.